GRANDDADDY PURPLE Strain 1800mg CBD – 60mg/ml – Hemp Derived Cannabis Oil – 30ml

 Legal to purchase in all 50 states without a prescription

-All products less than 0.3% THC as required by law.
+All products less than 0.3% THC by weight as required by law.

 GRANDDADDY PURPLE Strain 1800mg CBD – 60mg/ml – Hemp Derived Cannabis Oil – 30ml Bottle